pytorch/torchtune/docs/source/index.rst

         :link: overview.html
         :link-type: url

-        A gentle introduction to TorchTune.
-In this section, you will learn about main features of TorchTune and how you can use them in your projects.
+        A gentle introduction to TorchTune and how you can use the library in your projects.

      .. grid-item-card:: :octicon:`file-code;1em`
         Installation instructions